Ready in less than 30 minutes, Instant Pot Buffalo Chicken Wings are the most tender and flavorful chicken wings you will ever have.

 - For Fresh Wings: Cook on high pressure for 10 minutes.
 For Frozen Wings: Cook on high pressure for 15 minutes.

-- Once the cook time has elapsed, let the pressure release naturally for 5 minutes, then do a quick pressure release of any remaining pressure.
+- Once the cooking time has elapsed, let the pressure release naturally for at least 5 minutes, 10 minutes is best.

-- Remove chicken wings from instant pot and place in large bowl.
+- Remove the pressure-cooked chicken wings from the pressure cooker and place them into a clean bowl.

-- Mix together the hot sauce, honey, butter, and garlic powder.
+- In a separate small bowl, prepare the buffalo sauce by mixing together the hot sauce, honey, butter, and garlic powder until combined.

-- Pour half the buffalo sauce over the chicken wings and gently toss.
+- Pour half the buffalo sauce (or YOUR favorite sauce) over the chicken wings and gently toss to coat in the sauce.

-- Place the chicken wings on a baking sheet or broiler pan--I prefer to line the bottom of the pan with foil for easier clean-up.
-Broil chicken wings under high heat for 2-3 minutes per side to crisp up the chicken skin.
+- Place the chicken wings on a baking sheet or broiler pan that has been lined with foil.
+Broil the chicken wings under high heat for 2-3 minutes per side, until the skin is golden and crispy.

-- Brush the chicken wings with remaining buffalo sauce and serve.
+- Brush the broiled wings with additional buffalo sauce and serve immediately.